ivanseidel/geddy-rest/README.md

       }
     });
     ```

+  - `opts.find.nested`: `Object`

+    Put each nested method as the key, and the callback as the value.
+(Read above for more info);

   - GeddyJs is a well tought Framework.
 If you need to perform actions either `before` or `after` a call to the REST endpoint, use the methods `.before` and `.after`:
     ```